tuananohut/CustomEngine/README.md

 I am following this https://www.rastertek.com/tutdx11win10.html tutorial.

+## Build

+I upload codes with solution file.
+You need  VS 22 to run it.

+For other folder, you can use g++.

 Completed lessons from RasterTek:

 - [x] Tutorial 1: Setting up DirectX11 with Visual Studio 2022